 NAPA JUNCTION PHASE III

 Napa Junction Phase III is a wonderful example of a successful ZWF project.
-The Canyon Ridge Apartments located on the site will be dual-plumbed.
-This means that every residential unit will flush with reclaimed water.
-Landscaping throughout the site will feature drought-resistant plants and reclaimed water irrigation.
-The irrigation system will contain rain sensors that automatically pause irrigation if the system detects rain.
+The Canyon Ridge Apartments located on the site are dual-plumbed.
+This means that every residential unit flushes with reclaimed water.
+Landscaping throughout the site features drought-resistant plants and reclaimed water irrigation.
+The irrigation system contains rain sensors that automatically pause irrigation if the system detects rain.

-The Developer will extend the reclaimed water pipe (also known as purple pipe) from Green Island Road to the Napa Junction Phase III project site, then through to Main Street Park.
-This action allows the City to provide reclaimed water to all the current landscaping contained in and around WalMart, surrounding businesses, the frontage road along Highway 29, and Main Street Park.
+The Developer also extended the reclaimed water pipe (also known as purple pipe) from Green Island Road to the Napa Junction Phase III project site, then through to Main Street Park.
+This action allowed the City to provide reclaimed water to all the current landscaping contained in and around WalMart, surrounding businesses, the frontage road along Highway 29, and Main Street Park.

 All of these actions combined mean that the Developer has provided the ability to discontinue use of valuable potable water in these locations.
 In turn, that potable water is secured for use in their residential and retail units without a significant impact to current City water supply.

 We believe that through our Zero Water Footprint policy, we can effectively manage our supply of fresh water as a sustainable resource, while also protecting our water environment as we work towards meeting future City growth and demand.